 About Tilburg Law School

-Tilburg Law School was established in 1963 and approximately 3,000 students are currently enrolled in its law programmes.
-The faculty employs more than 300 staff.
+Tilburg Law School was established in 1963 and approximately 3,000 students are currently enrolled in its law programs.
+The School employs more than 300 staff.
 There are approximately 60 professors, 30 associate professors, 200 assistant professors and other academic staff.
 Tilburg Law School is located in the Montesquieu building.

 The Law School Board is responsible for the daily business within the Law School and also for the organization and coordination of the educational and research programs.

 |Anja Opdebeeck||Managing Director|

 |Vanessa Mak||Vice dean Research / Director of Studies|

 |Maurice Adams||Vice dean Eduction|

 The Law School Council is the most important advisory body of representatives within the faculty.
 It is comprised of seven students and seven members of staff.
 The Law School Council looks after the views and needs of students and staff in the fields of education, research, policy and decision-making.
 Law School Council has approval and advisory rights in a number of areas.